-Term Limits and other Mechanisms of Board Renewal

-Indication of whether or not the distributing corporation has adopted term limits for the directors on its board or other mechanisms of board renewal and, as the case may be, a description of those term limits or mechanisms or the reasons why it has not adopted them.
+Term Limits and other Mechanisms of Board Renewal Indication of whether or not the distributing corporation has adopted term limits for the directors on its board or other mechanisms of board renewal and, as the case may be, a description of those term limits or mechanisms or the reasons why it has not adopted them.
 The Corporation has not adopted term limits for the directors comprising the Board.
 At this time, the Board does not believe that it is in the best interests of the Corporation to establish a limit on the number of times a director may stand for election.
 While such a limit could help create an environment where fresh ideas and viewpoints are available to the Board, a director term limit could also disadvantage the Corporation through the loss of the beneficial contribution of directors who have developed increasing knowledge of, and insight into, the Corporation and its operations, over a period of time.

-Written Policy Relating to the Identification and Nomination of Members of Designated Groups for Directors

-Indication of whether or not the distributing corporation has adopted a written policy relating to the identification and nomination of members of women, Aboriginal peoples (Indians, Inuit or Métis), persons with disabilities and members of visible minorities ("Designated Groups") for directors and, if it has not adopted a written policy, the reasons why it has not adopted the policy.
+Written Policy Relating to the Identification and Nomination of Members of Designated Groups for Directors Indication of whether or not the distributing corporation has adopted a written policy relating to the identification and nomination of members of women, Aboriginal peoples (Indians, Inuit or Métis), persons with disabilities and members of visible minorities ("Designated Groups") for directors and, if it has not adopted a written policy, the reasons why it has not adopted the policy.
 The Corporation has not adopted a written policy relating to the identification and nomination of members of the Designated Groups for directors.
 The Corporation considers diversity of race, ethnicity, gender, age, cultural background and professional experience in evaluating candidates for Board membership.

-Consideration given to the Representation of Designated Groups on the Board

-Disclose whether or not the board of directors or its nominating committee considers the level of the representation of Designated Groups on the board in identifying and nominating candidates for election or re-election to the board and, as the case may be, how that level is considered or the reasons why it is not considered.
+Consideration given to the Representation of Desig nated Groups on the Board Disclose whether or not the board of directors or its nominating committee considers the level of the representation of Designated Groups on the board in identifying and nominating candidates for election or re-election to the board and, as the case may be, how that level is considered or the reasons why it is not considered.
 The Corporation does not consider the level of representation of Designated Groups on the Board because in considering individuals as potential directors or members of senior management, we at all times seek the most qualified persons, regardless of other criteria.
-We believe that this approach enables us to make decisions regarding the composition of the Board based on what is in the best interests of our shareholders.

-Consideration Given to the Representation of Designated Groups in Senior Management Appointments individuals as potential members of senior management, we at all times seek the most qualified persons, regardless of gender.
+We believe that this approach enables us to make decisions regarding the composition of the Board based on what is in the best interests of the Corporation and the best interests of our shareholders.
+Consideration Given to the Representation of Designated Groups in Senior Management Appointments Disclose whether or not the distributing corporation considers the level of representation of Designated Groups when appointing members of senior management and, as the case may be, how that level is considered or the reasons why it is not considered.
+The Corporation does not consider the level of representation of Designated Groups in senior management positions because in considering individuals as potential members of senior management, we at all times seek the most qualified persons, regardless of gender.
 We believe that this approach enables us to make decisions regarding the senior management team based on what is in the best interests of the Corporation and the best interests of our shareholders.

-Disclose whether or not the distributing corporation considers the level of representation of Designated Groups when appointing members of senior The Corporation does not consider the level of representation of Designated Groups in senior management positions because in considering management and, as the case may be, how that level is considered or the reasons why it is not considered.